knightscode94/QA-SFIA/README.md

 ### UI Testing with Selenium.

-Selenium is a web browser automation tool that supports the most popular web browsers, across Windows, MacOS and Linux.
+Selenium is a web browser automation tool that supports the most web browsers, across Windows, MacOS and Linux.

->> Permission to name this testing framework the “Mi-Guel” test framework.
->> I found my solution after reading Miguel Grinberg’s Flask Web Development (2nd edition).

-Selenium requires a 'web driver' to run tests within a web browser.
+Selenium requires a web driver such as chromedriver to run tests within a web browser for my tests i used chrome.

->> Additional credit goes to the ‘GOAT’: TDD with Python (2nd edition), written by Harry J.W.
-Percival.

 ## Project Management

 ## Project Review
+for the first version of my application I am happy weith how things have turned out, if i develop this further I will look into splitting my tables into 3, tanks users and tests, until then I will probable add a search feature so that you can reduce the home page data down to date, tank or who completed the test.

 ## Risk Assessment

 ### Known Issues
+if nitrate, nitrite and ammonia are not filled in the app doesnt respond with an error, this is easily fixed by adding adding a validator into the forms, the app doesnt crash just does nothing.
+I had not fixed this yet due to the time it took to get the float system in place.

 ## Author